mehrankamal/pspc-contest-tools/README.md

 Contest Creator Specifications:

-[] Should not have repeated problem from any past contest.
-So, each contest should be a unique one [] Should be able to sync with a database (I'm thinking of an spreadsheet over Google Sheets API) and keep the stuff in sync [] Will scrape the Codeforces API with the tags and theme of the contest given and with a problem's difficulty range and sync with the spreadsheet.
+- [ ] Should not have repeated problem from any past contest.
+So, each contest should be a unique one
+- [ ] Should be able to sync with a database (I'm thinking of an spreadsheet over Google Sheets API) and keep the stuff in sync
+- [ ] Scrape the Codeforces API with the tags and theme of the contest given and with a problem's difficulty range and sync with the spreadsheet.
-[] We should be able to get problems of our previous mashup contests
+- [ ] We should be able to get problems of our previous mashup contests